andreasonny83/package-json-from-template/readme.md

 ## Why

-- You might find this project useful if you need to generate a node module generates inside a different folder in your project but you want to avoid manually updating the version number before each release
+- You might find this project useful if you need to generate a node module inside a different folder in your project but you want to avoid manually updating the version number before each release
 - It saves you time
 - It's DRY